transifex/transifex-native-sandbox/README.md

 # Try it out yourself

   - [x] Step 1: Clone the repo and go to the folder of your preference.
-There is one for each of the following languages / frameworks: Python, django, JS, React, React Native.
+There is one for each of the following languages / frameworks: django and ReactJS (Python, JS, and React Native folders to be added soon).

   - [x] Step 2: Set things up using the guide included in each folder mentioned in the previous step. it's literally 3 commands.